A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: A-NeSI : Approximate Neurosymbolic Inference

 \subsection{Symbolic pruner}

 An attractive option is to use symbolic knowledge to ensure the inference model only generates valid outputs.
-We can compute each factor $q_\bphi(w_i|\by, \bw_{1:i-1}, \bP)$ (both for world and output variables) using a neural network $\hat{q}_{\bphi, i}$ and a \emph{symbolic pruner} $\pruner_i$:
+We can compute each factor $q_\paramE(w_i|\by, \bw_{1:i-1}, \bP)$ (both for world and output variables) using a neural network $\hat{q}_{\paramE, i}$ and a \emph{symbolic pruner} $\pruner_{\by, \bw_{1: i-1}}: W_i \rightarrow \{0, 1\}$:

-The symbolic pruner sets the probability mass of certain branches $w_i$ to zero.
-Then, $q_\bphi$ is computed by renormalizing.
+The symbolic pruner sets the probability mass of certain choices for the variable $w_i$ to zero.
+Then, $q_\paramE$ is computed by renormalizing.
 If we know that by expanding $\bw_{1:i-1}$ it will be impossible to produce a possible world for $\by$, we can set the probability mass under that branch to 0: we will know that $p(\bw, \by)=0$ for all such branches.
-In Figure \ref{fig:NIM_example} we give an example for single-digit MNISTAdd, and in Appendix \ref{appendix:MNISTAdd-pruner} we present a symbolic pruner that also works for Multi-digit MNISTAdd.
+In Figure \ref{fig:NIM_example} we give an example for single-digit MNISTAdd.
 Symbolic pruning significantly reduces the number of branches our algorithm needs to explore during training.
-Moreover, symbolic pruning is appealing in settings where verifiability and safety play crucial roles, such as medicine.
+Moreover, symbolic pruning is critical in settings where verifiability and safety play crucial roles, such as medicine.
+We discuss the design of symbolic pruners $s$ in Appendix \ref{appendix:symbolic_pruner}.